pfftdammitchris/aitmed-react/src/stories/docs/PhotoList/readme.md

 ### `props.icons`

 If you provide `icons` as a prop you can use it to override the default icons. `icons` is an object of `IconConfig` objects where an **icon name** is the key and their value is the `IconConfig` object.
-You can use this to configure icon defaults in the interface.
-This will be reflected throughout the component (ex: in the avatars, actions, etc).
-You can provide the `component` option to override the default icon.
+You can use this to configure icon defaults in the interface or to override any icons that occur during the lifetime of the PhotoList component. (ex: in the avatars, actions, etc).
+You can provide the `component` option in an icon config to override an icon from the list of default icons if it exists--otherwise it will fallback to the default component.

-Note: This prop has a lower specificity than `props.actions` when rendering an icon for the actions.
-Instead, `props.actions` is used to determine which icons to render if both `props.icons` and `props.actions` have a conflicting `props.component` for the **icon name**.
+Note: This prop has a higher specificity than `props.actions` when rendering an icon for the actions.
+If both `props.icons` and `props.actions` have a conflicting **icon name**, `props.icons` will always win.

 ```jsx
 import React from 'react'